pivlab/onboarding/onboarding.md

 **Language:** We write code for our analyses in Python or R, which allows everyone in the lab to know two languages and understand analytical code.
 Code for visualization can be Python, R, or javascript.
-Webserver interface code uses javascript.
+Web server interface code uses javascript.

 **Licensing:**
 We release as many research outputs as possible under permissive open licenses.